syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/GettingStarted.md

 Find the scripts for the PDF viewer control and style sheets in any of the following locations:

-Local Disk: [Click here] (https://help.syncfusion.com/js/installation-and-deployment# "Installation and deployment") to know more about script and style sheets installed in local machine.
+Local Disk: [Click here](https://help.syncfusion.com/js/installation-and-deployment# "Installation and deployment") to know more about script and style sheets installed in local machine.

-CDN Link: [Click here] (https://help.syncfusion.com/js/cdn# "CDN scripts and styles links") to know more about script and style sheets available online.
+CDN Link: [Click here](https://help.syncfusion.com/js/cdn# "CDN scripts and styles links") to know more about script and style sheets available online.

-NuGet Package: [Click here] (https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages "Configuring Syncfusion NuGet Packages") to know more about script and style sheets available in NuGet package.
+NuGet Package: [Click here](https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages "Configuring Syncfusion NuGet Packages") to know more about script and style sheets available in NuGet package.

 N> For getting started, you can use the ej.web.all.min.js file, which encapsulates all the ej widgets and frameworks in a single file.
-In production, it is highly recommended to use [custom script generator] (http://csg.syncfusion.com/) to create custom script file with required widgets and its dependencies to reduce the size of the script file.
+In production, it is highly recommended to use [custom script generator](http://csg.syncfusion.com/) to create custom script file with required widgets and its dependencies to reduce the size of the script file.

 Add the script files and CSS files in the &#60;title&#62; tag of View page.